amayomode/Covid-Command-Line-Tool/README.md

 ### 2. WHAT

-This tool fetches data about the COVID 19
+This tool fetches data about the COVID-19

 ### 3. USAGE